 If we talk about follower numbers, there is a clear understanding among people that more number of followers equals more popularity and reach.
 However, this statement today does not hold much water.

 If you Google ‘Buy Twitter followers‘, you can find at least 10 websites that have the primary business model specializing in selling fake bot Twitter followers.
 This is a sad reality that we live in.
 This phenomenon questions the basic human understanding of believing what we see.

 One more study conducted by Knight Research Foundation in October 2018 identified a core network of heavily connected Twitter accounts that spread fake news links and due to the high number of followers this core network had, stories spread quickly.

 Twitter has taken numerous efforts to curb this practice of fake followers and deleted 70 million accounts it had deemed spammy, inactive, or which were displaying ‘erratic’ behavior.
 This caused many highly followed accounts to lose followers and affected Twitter’s monthly user counts.
 The company revealed in its most recent results in that it had dropped 9 million users in the last quarter.

-Identifying and separating fake followers from your followers list is a daunting task and requires a tremendous effort from the followed account.
+Identifying and separating fake followers from your followers’ list is a daunting task and requires a tremendous effort from the followed account.

 Identifying fake followers via FollowersAnalysis

-There are various tools which can help you in the identification of fake followers.
+There are various tools that can help you in the identification of fake followers.
 One such excellent tool is FollowersAnalysis.
 They specialize in studying Twitter followers and their usage patterns which allows them to separate the needles from the haystack.

 1: Followers last Tweet date.